bnounours/docker-base-image/README.md

 # docker-base-image
 The idea is to create a base image I will then use to create other dockers.
 I want to include at least

- * SupervisorD
+- [x] SupervisorD
- * monit (to be confirmed)
+- [ ] monit (to be confirmed)
- * backuping
+- [ ] backuping
+- [ ] Entrypoint script to get help from command line